opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 Morphological Operators
 -----------------------
-First of all we need to define the two matrices of mopholocial operator dilation and erosion then with the methods erode and dilate of the class Imgproc we process the image twice in each operation, the result is the matrix morphOutput that will be the partial output.
+First of all we need to define the two matrices of morphological operator dilation and erosion, then with the methods erode and dilate of the class Imgproc we process the image twice in each operation, the result is the matrix morphOutput that will be the partial output.

 	.. code-block:: java